ccxt/ccxt/wiki/Manual.md

    'realizedPnl': 10,           // float, the total funding and trading fees incurred by this position so far, can be negative
-   'pnl ': 310,                 // float, the sum of the realizedPnl and the unrealizedPnl, can be negative 'liquidationPrice': 19850,   // float, the price at which collateral becomes less than maintenanceMargin 'expiry': 1607723554607,     // integer, unix timestamp when the future "expires" to the price of the underlying index 'status': 'open',            // string, can be "open", "closed" or "liquidating" 'settlementCurrency': 'USDT' // will be the quote for linear contracts and the base for inverse contracts }
+   'pnl ': 310,                 // float, the sum of the realizedPnl and the unrealizedPnl, can be negative 'liquidationPrice': 19850,   // float, the price at which collateral becomes less than maintenanceMargin 'status': 'open',            // string, can be "open", "closed" or "liquidating" 'settlementCurrency': 'USDT' // will be the quote for linear contracts and the base for inverse contracts }